UK house prices drop by most since 2009: Nationwide

 PHOTO

-LONDON: British house prices fell by 3.8% in annual terms in July, the largest drop since July 2009, mortgage lender Nationwide said on Tuesday.
+British house prices fell by the most since 2009 in the 12 months to July, mortgage lender Nationwide said on Tuesday, as the drag from rising interest rates on the housing market intensified.

+Compared with July last year, the average house price was down 3.8% after a 3.5% annual fall in June, Nationwide said.

 The reading was in line with the consensus from a Reuters poll of economists.